abd2re/ib-notes-save/Comparaison of Houseboy and King Lear.md

 ### Themes
 One of the key similarities between King Lear and Houseboy is their exploration of themes related to power, authority and betrayal.
 Both literary works examine the complex relationship that exists between those in position of power and those who are subject to their authority.
 In King Lear this is explored through the relationship between Lear and his daughters as well as between the various noble families who are vying for power and influence.
 In Houseboy the relationship between Toundi and his various masters serves as a metaphor for the broader power dynamics that existed in the colonnial rule
+***
+In conclusion while there are many different differences bet